-Figure 4.34: A histogram showing the K^+K^- invariant mass after particle identification cuts and the Equation 4.3 cut from the Time of Flight.
-The figure clearly shows a large amount of background at masses higher than the φ .
+Figure 4.34: A histogram showing the $K^+K^-$ invariant mass after particle identification cuts and the Equation 4.3 cut from the Time of Flight.
+The figure clearly shows a large amount of background at masses higher than the $\phi$ .
 This is due to the misidentification of pions for kaons from detectors other than the Time of Flight.

-Since both the K^+ and the K^- can interact with any three of these sub detectors, there are nine total possible timing combinations that need to be considered.
-In order to properly understand these combinations, a two dimensional color histogram was provided to show how the K^+K^- invariant mass changes as a function of sub detector timing for the kaons (Figure 4.35).
+Due to this background, a study was performed over 5 percent of the data in order to understand where it may be coming from.
+The answer to this question was found by splitting up the $K^+K^-$ invariant mass into different sub detectors which are responsible for the timing of the kaons.
+At GlueX, the three sub detectors which are responsible for providing timing and particle identification for charged particles are the Barrel Calorimeter, the Forward Calorimeter, and the Time of Flight.
+Since both the $K^+$ and the $K^-$ can interact with any three of these sub detectors, there are nine total possible timing combinations that need to be considered.
+In order to properly understand these combinations, a two dimensional color histogram was provided to show how the $K^+K^-$ invariant mass changes as a function of sub detector timing for the kaons (Figure 4.35).

 There are three important observations that can be made from Figure 4.35.
-One observation is that there is an overwhelming amount of background which comes from the Barrel Calorimeter timing for both K^+ and K^- .
+One observation is that there is an overwhelming amount of background which comes from the Barrel Calorimeter timing for both $K^+$ and $K^-$ .
 The second observation is that the Forward Calorimeter has little to no statistics what so ever.
 This is because the GlueX reconstruction algorithm prefers timing from sub detectors that have the best timing resolution.
 Since the Time of Flight and the Forward Calorimeter are in the same geometric direction, they tend to provide timing information for the same charged tracks.
-Since the timing resolution of the Time of Flight detector is better than the
+Since the timing resolution of the Time of Flight detector is better than the Forward Calorimeter, the majority of forward going charged tracks have timing from the Time of Flight.
+The last observation of Figure 4.35 is that merely all of the events which appear to have a $\phi$ meson reconstructed in them only exist in the last bin which is the TOF/TOF timing bin.
+More specifically, it appears that most of the relevant $\phi\eta$ events will only have kaon timing that came from the Time of Flight detector.
+Therefore, all other timing sub detectors for the kaons can be thrown out.
+To further emphasize this point, projections of all nine bins contained within Figure 4.35 have been provided in Figure [4.36], Figure [4.37], and Figure [4.38].
+These figures clearly show $K^+K^-$ invariant mass spectra which contain all background and no sign of a $\phi$ meson; with the exception of the TOF/TOF projection.

-Figure 4.35: A two dimensional color histogram of the K^+K^- invariant mass versus the timing detectors for the kaons.
+Figure 4.35: A two dimensional color histogram of the $K^+K^-$ invariant mass versus the timing detectors for the kaons.